Meet the Team

 Natalie McClain

-Natalie is a clinical research coordinator at the NARC lab.
+Natalie is a PhD student at the NARC lab.
 She graduated from Barnard College with a degree in Cellular Neuroscience and Mathematics in 2022.
 Before joining the NARC lab, Natalie worked in the Losonczy Lab at the Zuckerman Institute under Adrian Negrean investigating in vivo place-cell tuning and the electrophysiological mechanisms of memory retrieval.
-Natalie intends to pursue a doctoral degree in neuroscience with hopes of specializing in addiction.
+Currently, she is pursuing a doctoral degree in neuroscience to help unravel the complex neural underpinnings of substance abuse.
 This is motivated by her desire to both advance our understanding of the addicted brain and to contribute to the development of therapeutic interventions for individuals suffering from addiction.

 Maggie Boros